Health Monitoring Practices and Technologies in Prenatal Care

 Our Research

-Our research focuses on exploring the informational needs of expectant parents and healthcare providers in prenatal care and their perceptions towards the use of sensing technologies.
+Our research focuses on how technology can improve support during [high-risk] pregnancy, including support from healthcare providers.
 By applying approaches from Human-Computer Interaction, we aim to answer the following questions:

 -

-What information about pregnancy is of interest to expectant parents and healthcare providers?
+What information about pregnancy/high-risk pregnancy is of interest to expectant parents and healthcare providers?

 -

-What are the challenges and opportunities presented by sensing technologies in the context of prenatal care?
+What are the challenges and opportunities presented by technologies in the context of [high-risk] pregnancy support?

 -